Jason Clare: Albanese Government (2022–present)

 Clare became Minister for Education on 1 June 2022 in the new Albanese Cabinet.
 In January 2023, Clare commented on the ongoing case regarding Kanye West's visa application.
 Clare stated that he believed that West, who is commonly referred to as Ye, should have his visa denied for his praise of Adolf Hitler and his history of anti-semitic comments.

 Political views

 Following the 2013 election, Clare blamed the leadership tensions between Gillard and Rudd for the party's defeat, and stated it was time for "generational change" in the party's leadership.

 Clare is a member of the Labor Right faction, and after Labor's defeat at the 2019 election initially supported Chris Bowen to replace Shorten as leader.
 However, Bowen later withdrew from the race, allowing Albanese (a member of the Left faction) to win election unopposed.

-Clare supports same-sex marriage.
-Notably, his electorate had the highest percentage of "No" responses in the Australian Marriage Law Postal Survey of 2017, with 73.9% of the electorate's respondents to the survey saying "No".
+Clare supports same-sex marriage, despite his electorate recording 73.9% "No" responses, the highest in the Australian Marriage Law Postal Survey of 2017.
+In December 2023, Saint Ursula's College, Kingsgrove ended its ban on same-sex partners for LGBT+ students attending the school formal after Clare urged the Catholic school to “show a little bit of common sense”, saying “You should be able to take whoever you want to the Year 12 farewell.”
+A Change.org student petition against St Ursula's “discriminatory policy” had reached 4,900 signatures.